Why train with Best Behaviour™?

 Having come from a background in welfare, my primary goal is to prevent the problem behaviours that land animals in such a situation.
 Since behavioural problems far outweigh medical conditions as the primary reason for relinquishment/euthanasia, early training and socialization can literally save thousands of pets’ lives.

-So at Best Behaviour™, we use the science of learning and behaviour to teach dogs how to be the absolute best versions of themselves, while building a lasting bond with you, their guardian and most valued companion.
+So at Best Behaviour™, we use the science of learning and behaviour to teach your pets how to be the absolute best versions of themselves, while building a lasting bond with you, their guardian and most valued companion.

 Jessica studied Motion Picture Production at Tshwane University of Technology and graduated cum laude in 2007.
 She has since worked as a freelance video editor but volunteered at an animal shelter in her free time.
 It was here that she met Leigh Shenker, who subsequently helped her cats rebuild their friendship after a week of separation caused unforeseen aggression.
 Working through the behaviour modification programme, Jess realized that although she had always loved animals, she knew nothing about their behaviour!

 She has since qualified as a ThinkingPets Confi-Puppy instructor and holds the OCN UK accredited Diploma through the Centre of Applied Pet Ethology and is a CAPBT SA Affiliate member.
-She hopes to use the knowledge gained in her studies to assist shelters improve the welfare of the animals in their care, specifically focusing on early development and problem prevention.
+Jessica uses the knowledge gained in her studies to assist animal welfare organizations to improve the welfare of the animals in their care, specifically focusing on early development, problem prevention, and public education.